antikton/antikton-topbar-countdown/README.md

 ### Can I translate the plugin?

-**Yes!** The plugin is fully translation-ready with the text domain `topbar-countdown-notice`.
+**Yes!** The plugin is fully translation-ready with the text domain `antikton-topbar-countdown`.
 You can use tools like Loco Translate or create your own `.po` and `.mo` files.

 ### How do I remove the bar temporarily?